hyperledger/indy-node/docs/source/requests.md

     *Example*: `identifier` is a DID of the read request sender, and `dest` is the requested DID.

-- `timestamp` (XML datetime; optional; mutually exclusive with `seqNo`):
+- `timestamp` (POSIX timestamp; optional; mutually exclusive with `seqNo`):

-    The time an instance of the requested NYM was active at.
+    Retrieve the value of the nym at specified timestamp.

 - `seqNo` (integer; optional; mutually exclusive with `timestamp`):

-    Sequance number of the requested NYM.
+    Retrieve the value of the nym at the time the transaction identified by `seqNo` was written to the ledger.

 *Request Example*:
 ```